This article describes health care providers involved in primary care, nursing care, and specialty care.

 Physicians; Nurses; Health care providers; Doctors; Pharmacists

-Association of American Medical Colleges.
+Association of American Medical Colleges website.
 Careers in medicine. www.aamc.org/cim/specialty/exploreoptions/list/.
-Accessed July 25, 2018.
+Accessed October 21, 2020.

 American Academy of PAs website.
 What is a PA? www.aapa.org/what-is-a-pa/.
 Accessed October 21, 2020.